-- than another page of the petition or joint letter. - 54.8 Electronic or online petitions, joint letters, memorials or like applications must contain the name and email address of each petitioner or signatory, which details will, for the purposes of this Rule Error!
-Reference source not found., qualify as the address and signature of such petitioner or signatory. - 54.9 If a petition, joint letter, memorial, or other like application relates to an operational matter, Council must refer it to the Chief Executive Officer for consideration.
+- than another page of the petition or joint letter. - 54.8 Electronic or online petitions, joint letters, memorials or like applications must contain the name and email address of each petitioner or signatory, which details will, for the purposes of this Rule 54, qualify as the address and signature of such petitioner or signatory. - 54.9 If a petition, joint letter, memorial, or other like application relates to an operational matter, Council must refer it to the Chief Executive Officer for consideration.